How To Define Your Target Market in 7 Steps

 Target Market Definition

 Let’s assume you’ve developed a B2B software product that automates the calculation of sales commissions.
-You’d presumably concentrate on businesses that pay cash incentives with more than 20 salespeople in this scenario.
+In this scenario, you’d presumably concentrate on businesses that pay cash incentives with more than 20 salespeople.

 You’re well-versed in your industry, but there’s no one-size-fits-all mold for the companies that operate within it.
 If you were attempting to target a market for your product, start with company qualities such as scale.

-A targeting strategy is a long-term approach that focuses on your ideal customer’s demographic, psychographic, and behavioral variables to improve sales performance.
-To do so, you must first figure out who your target market is and what they want from you.
+A targeting strategy is a long-term plan.
+It focuses on your ideal customer’s demographics, interests, and behaviors.
+This helps improve sales performance.
+To do so, you must first determine your target market and what they want from you.

 For example, suppose you’re a B2B SaaS company with less than 100 employees selling to a Fortune 1000 company.
-In that case, this isn’t the same thing as it is for a large telecommunications corporation with millions of customers.
+In this case, it is not the same as for a big telecommunications company with millions of customers.
 You’d want to know exactly how big your ideal client’s business was to get started on a target market analysis.

 niche market